-The Programming Fund, overseen by the Cogut Institute for the Humanities as part of Brown University's Humanities Initiative, is designed to support collaborative scholarly projects proposed by the faculty.
-All projects must have humanists and humanistic objectives at their core, but collaborations that reach beyond the humanities to the arts, social sciences, natural sciences, medicine, policy, and other fields are encouraged.
+The Programming Fund, overseen by the Cogut Institute for the Humanities as part of Brown University's Humanities Initiative, supports collaborative scholarly projects proposed by Brown University faculty.
+All projects must have humanistic objectives and humanities faculty at their core, but collaborations that reach beyond the humanities to the arts, social sciences, natural sciences, medicine, public policy, and other fields are encouraged.
 Awards will not normally exceed $5,000.
 Requests for collaborative projects of larger scope will also be considered, although available funding will limit the number of such awards.

 Specific examples of collaborative activities that these funds could support include: